camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/multi-namespace-deployment.md

 ---
 id: multi-namespace-deployment
 title: "Multi-namespace deployment"
-description: "Deploy Camunda 8 Self-Managed across namespaces"
+description: "Deploy Camunda 8 Self-Managed across namespaces for better resources utilization and to reduce redundancy"
 ---

 You can deploy Camunda 8 Self-Managed across namespaces, where we have a single management deployment (Identity and Web Modeler), and multiple automation deployments (Zeebe, Operate, Tasklist, Optimize).

-In this setup each namespace has its own Helm deployment independently, but each one uses a different values file based on if the deployment mode is `management` or `automation`.
+In this set up each namespace has its own Helm deployment independently, but each one uses a different values file based on if the deployment mode is `management` or `automation`.

 The following are three values files, one for the `managment` deployment and two for the `automation` deployment:

 ## Management deployment

-This deployment works with Identity and Web Modeler only and allows another two deployments to authenticate against Keycloak:
+This deployment includes Identity and Web Modeler only, and allows the other two deployments to authenticate against Keycloak:

 ```yaml
 # Namespace: camunda-main